What are file servers?

 Why file servers need security

-If your business decides to opt for a file server, it is really important to install protective software.
-Due to the large number of collective files on the computer, it’s a common target for attacks.
-We also recommend backing up your files regularly as well, just in case the server fails or some other disaster strikes.
-When creating backups, you’re going to want several different lots of files stored in various locations.
+If your business decides to opt for a file server, it is important to install protective software.
+This usually includes access controls, antivirus protection, and regular backups to protect shared storage from loss or unauthorised access.
+Because many files are stored in one place, file servers are a common target for attacks.
+We also recommend backing up your files regularly, just in case the server fails or some other disaster strikes.
+When creating backups, it’s best to store copies of your files in more than one location.
 It’s always good to have this in place.

 How do file servers work?